 If a loved one is having trouble remembering to pay the credit card bill or spending money recklessly as a result of the disease, there are steps you can take to protect his or her credit and financial security.

-“A person with Alzheimer’s disease might get into arrears on their debt because they don’t remember that they didn’t pay it,” says Rick Gow, a Falls Church, Va.-based wealth management adviser who specializes in eldercare issues.
+“A person with Alzheimer’s disease might get into arrears on their debt because they don’t remember that they didn’t pay it,” says Rick Gow, a Falls Church, Virginia-based wealth management adviser who specializes in elder care issues.

 Alzheimer’s disease takes a physical and emotional toll on every family it touches.
-Here's how to lessen the financial side effects.
+Here are six ways to lessen the financial side effects.

 There are legal steps that can help you protect a person with Alzheimer’s disease from making devastating financial mistakes.
-Contact an elder law attorney soon after the Alzheimer’s diagnosis, advises Howard S. Krooks, president of the National Academy of Elder Law Attorneys (NAELA).
+Contact an elder law attorney soon after the Alzheimer’s diagnosis, advises Howard S. Krooks, a partner with Elder Law Associates PA in Southeast Florida and a former president of the National Academy of Elder Law Attorneys.

-- Establish a revocable trust that puts someone else in charge of the assets of the person with Alzheimer’s.
+With a revocable trust, a family member or other trusted individual is put in charge of the assets of the person with Alzheimer’s.
 Since the trustee would manage the money, the person with Alzheimer’s disease would need to confer with the trustee before making large expenditures, says Krooks.

 Next, you need to deal with the day-to-day money logistics.